schemburkar/octocat.dev/_pages/about.md

 **Shubhan Chemburkar** is a experienced software engineer having 13 years of experience in Microsoft stack.

-Currently he works in [Icertis](https://icertis.com) as a Senior Architect.
+Currently he works in [Icertis](https://www.icertis.com) as a Senior Architect.
 He has previously worked at FIS (formerly SunGard) and Indigo Architects.

 This website [octocat.dev](octocat.dev) is his personal blog on all developer related stuff.
 Expect posts on Azure, .NET, React and more!

 You can always reach out to him on [Twitter](https://twitter.com/intent/tweet?screen_name=shubhan3009&ref_src=octocat.dev).

+> **Disclaimer** \
+  This is a personal blog of Shubhan Chemburkar.
+Any opinions expressed here are my own and do not represent the views of my employers.